av-rel/ZoraVM/README.md

 ## This is rather incomplete.

 # Features
 - [x] Assembly
 - [x] Cross-platform
-	- [] C Wrapper
+- [ ] C Wrapper
-	- [] Compiler
+- [ ] Compiler

 # Cons
 * Assembly is rather incomplete
 * Needs single label defined but cannot jump between other

 # How will it work?
-## ZVM will be able to run Zora Assembly Code.
+## ZoraVM will be able to run Zora Assembly Code.
-## This will be compiled via GCC and TCC for Bytecode.
 ## It will just use C as a wrapper to make a inbuilt runtime for Zora like the hardcoded code will just have change in instructions of array which will be executing the code.
 ## It will be able to run on any platform which supports C.
 ## It will be used to make a compiler for its own high level language.